mindspore-ai/docs/docs/mindspore/source_en/model_train/parallel/pangu_alpha.md

 ## Decoder Layer

-The key difficulty in training large-scale Transformer networks is how to solve the computational and memory bottlenecks caused by the increasing number of layers, and it is especially important to choose a reasonable slicing.
+How to solve the computational and memory bottlenecks caused by the increase in the number of layers is a key issue in training large-scale Transformer networks, so it is particularly important to choose a reasonable slicing.
 The main network of the PengCheng-PanGu model consists of multiple Decoders with the same structure but do not share weights, and the Decoder is composed of two parts, Self-Attention and FeedForward.
 The principle of slicing is to minimize the communication, and their slicing can be referred to the following figure:

 ![image](https://mindspore-website.obs.cn-north-4.myhuaweicloud.com/website-images/master/docs/mindspore/source_zh_cn/model_train/parallel/images/pangu_strategy.png)